Contents

 - Click Active First again to hide the menu.

-Complete the following steps to permanently delete a project or Source from your MediaHub user interface.
+Complete the following steps to permanently delete a Source or destination block from your MediaHub user interface.

-- Click a stopped project in the + Project panel.
+- Click a stopped destination output block in the Destination panel.

-- Click the trash icon at the bottom of the Project panel.
+- Click the trash icon at the top of the window.

 - The confirmation message will display.